conectado/taping-memory-blog/static/articles/4_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_4).md

 }
 ```

-In the `view_markdown` code.
-Well, this is part of the Browser API, which we have access to thanks to `web_sys`. `query_selector_all("pre code")` give us all the child nodes of the div and allows us to highlight that node passing it to `hljs`.
-More on [this API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).
+Well, this is part of the Browser's API, which we have access to thanks to `web_sys`. `query_selector_all("pre code")` give us all the child nodes of the div and allows us to highlight that node when passing it to `hljs`.
+More on this API [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).

 To use this API we need to enable the feature `NodeList` in `web_sys`, let's do it in the `Cargo.toml`: